automorphism88/snapraid-btrfs/README.md

 See the FAQ below for more details.
 To verify that snapper has been set up correctly, you can use the `snapraid-btrfs ls` command, which will run `snapper ls` for all of the snapper configurations that it recognizes as matching data drives in your SnapRAID configuration file.
-If you are satisfied that it has found them all, you are ready to run your first `snapraid-btrfs sync` which will, by default, create new snapshots and use them for the sync.
+If `snapraid-btrfs` does not find all of the snapper configs you were expecting, try using the `--verbose` option.
+Once you are satisfied that `snapraid-btrfs` has found all of your configs, you are ready to run your first `snapraid-btrfs sync` which will, by default, create new snapshots and use them for the sync.
 For more details on using `snapraid-btrfs`, see the output of `snapraid-btrfs --help`.

 ## Dependencies